babel-utils/babel-plugin-tester/CONTRIBUTING.md

 ## Project Setup

 1. Fork and clone the repo.
-2. `$ npm install` to install dependencies.
+2. `$ npm ci` to install dependencies without affecting the `package-lock.json` file.
-3. `$ npm run validate` to validate you've got it working.
+3. `$ npm run test` to validate you've got it working.
 4. Create a branch for your PR.

 > Tip: Keep your `master` branch pointing at the original repository and make